The story of horse-cart to spacecraft

 So when horse drawn carriages came, it was natural that the rails follows the same size of gauge because the people who built the tramways used the same jigs and tools that they used for building wagons, which used that wheel spacing.

-Because that's the way they built them in England, and the US railroads were built by English expatriates.
+that's the way they built them in England, and the US railroads were built by

 So is it really the Roman who had a hand in the design of Atlantis?